 In some cases that do not involve a breach of fiduciary duty, the amount of time to file a lawsuit against a succession representative is limited to two years.
 Additionally, a two-year deadline may apply to situations involving certain actions taken by the succession representative that were beyond the succession representative’s authority.
 For example, there is a two-year prescription for certain transactions related to encumbrances and leases.

 Don’t Miss a Critical Deadline

 There are strict guidelines for how long you have to file a lawsuit, and Louisiana law is filled with difficult to understand legal language and concepts.
 We urge you to speak to a lawyer as soon as you discover a potential legal concern with a succession representative.
 Our experienced Louisiana estate litigation attorneys will thoroughly review all aspects of succession, make sure that all legal deadlines are met, and advise you of all of your legal options.

 A successful estate litigation case will mean that your loved one’s wishes are honored and that all potential heirs are treated fairly.
 We can hold the succession representative accountable.
 If the succession representative breached their duties, the court may require that the property be recovered or the succession representative reimburse the estate for any losses.

 Each year the experienced estate litigation lawyers at Scott Vicknair LLC, Estate & Probate Division help hundreds of families throughout Louisiana.
 We have likely handled a case similar to yours, but even if we haven’t, we have the skill and experience to get you the answers you need, so you can make the right legal choices before the prescription period ends.
 Your case may not be easy, but your loved one’s estate is worth fighting for.

 We invite you to learn more today by contacting us to discuss your succession dispute.
-We can be reached any time by phone, live chat, or our online contact form to have a member of our team contact you.
+We can be reached by phone or fill out our online contact form to have a member of our team contact you.